-We deliver through partnership and collaboration regional with key The North West is an stakeholders. ambitious region and by developing effective dialogue with these stakeholders we can ensure that we are fully and appropriately playing our part to support the ambitions of the region whilst maintaining the efficiency needed to match the customer affordability challenge.
+We deliver through partnership and collaboration with key regional stakeholders.
+The North West is an ambitious region and by developing effective dialogue with these stakeholders we can ensure that we are fully and appropriately playing our part to support the ambitions of the region whilst maintaining the efficiency needed to match the customer affordability challenge.